 An empty subway car.
 One in the morning.
 A melting cake.
 Bridget Osbourne decides to strike up a conversation with Robert Goodman, but her intentions are much more than meets the eye.

-While planning his son's 16th birthday, Michael Warren is reminded of a family tragedy he wishes to forget.
-However, when he brings it up to his relatives... no one can seem to tell the same story of what happened to his baby brother.
+While planning his son's 16th birthday, Michael Warren is reminded of a family tragedy he wishes to keep buried deep.
+But as the memories begin to come to the surface, Michael must answer the question: what really happened to his brother all those years ago?

 After spending the night celebrating Molly's 30th birthday, Alan and Molly return to their apartment to unwind, but not everything is as it seems.